tamerfarag/Face-Generation/README.md

 # Face-Generation

-Use generative adversarial networks to generate new images of faces from existing images of celibrity faces
+Use generative adversarial networks to generate new images of faces from existing images of celebrity faces